 Before And After Photos

-This patient is seen here 1 day after his treatment for gynecomastia.
+This patient is seen here 1 day after his treatment for gynecomastia with surgery.
 You can see that he has significant female like breast features with enlarged areolas, a breast shape and sagging of the tissue as well.
 He simply doesn’t know what a normal male chest looks like as he has had to live with this most of his observant life.

 What I see in the post-operative photos is a tremendous change overall (day and night).
 The breasts are now gone, his areolas are smaller and positioned where they are supposed to be in a male and his skin has retracted beautifully.
 His nipple-areola complexes rotated medially and upwards after tissue removal.
 There is some redness of the skin which is normal after Vaser treatment.
 I can appreciate the outline of his pectoral or chest muscles.
 He can actually flex his chest muscle and see it move under his skin!
 Oh, and I don’t see any scarring at all (I tell my patients there are no scars with this procedure to be worried about).

 His recovery will be brief and non-dramatic – just like I like.
 There will be some discomfort for a day or two but then things get better and Motrin or Aleve is all that is needed.
 Most patients get back to their lives after a day or two.
 That’s what makes treatment of gynecomastia at the AGC so cool – done right and recovery is brief and then you are on to a life without gynecomastia.
 Walk in with gyno and walk out a new man!
 He is from out of town as most of my patients are.

 The results from expert gynecomastia treatment are immediate.
 There shouldn’t be a lot of waiting for things to look right.
 This should be right out of the box.
 He will start his rolling in about two weeks and keep his shoulders back so this helps the skin redrape.
 The psychological recovery starts immediately.